folio-org/docs/content/en/docs/Users/_index.md

 ### Service points

 The **Service points** section displays all service points assigned to the user record, including the user's service point preference, if applicable.
-For more information, see [Add or remove a service point](#add–or-remove-a-service-point).
+For more information, see [Add or remove a service point](/users/#add–or-remove-a-service-point) .

 ### Notes